Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Numerical Experiment Results

 \subsection{Experimental Setup}

-We generate instances for our MSILP HDR problem (see Section \ref{sec:application}) for two different grid sizes, $4\times5$ and $5\times6$, which correspond to mid-size and large-size instances, respectively.
-We experiment with different levels of initial capacities for the DCs (i.e., $C_j$ for $j \in \centers$) to analyze the impact of the aggregation framework for systems with different capabilities to address demand fluctuations---DCs with higher capacities are more capable of reacting to fluctuating demand.
-Specifically, we consider instances where the initial capacities across all DCs are 20\%, 25\%, or 30\% of the maximum demand across all shelters (the maximum demand is a predefined parameter for instance generation, see Appendix \ref{app:hdr} for additional details).
-We also consider two different types of contingency modality options: a conservative one (Type-1) and an aggressive one (Type-2).
-For instances with Type-1 modality, we consider DC capacity expansion options to be 10\%, 20\%, 30\% or 40\% per stage, and for instances with Type-2 modality, we consider DC capacity expansion options to be 15\%, 30\%, 45\% or 60\% per stage.
-In all, our experiments evaluate six different instance configurations for each grid size.
-We randomly generate a number of instances for each instance configuration, from which we randomly pick ten where the optimal decision policies corresponding to transformations \hn\ and \fh\ are different from each other.
-This way, we ensure that different transformations' advantages and disadvantages are reflected in their corresponding solutions in these instances.
+We generate instances for our MSILP HDR problem for two grid sizes, $4\times5$ and $5\times6$, which correspond to small-size and large-size instances, respectively (see Appendix \ref{app:model_size} for more details on the sizes of these instances).
+We experiment with different levels of initial capacities for the DCs (i.e., $C_j$ for $j \in \centers$) to analyze the impact of decision policies derived from the aggregation framework to systems with different capacities to address demand fluctuations.
+Specifically, we consider instances where the initial capacities across all DCs are 20\%, 25\%, or 30\% of the maximum demand across all shelters (the maximum demand is a predefined parameter for instance generation, see Appendix \ref{app:hdr} for details).
+We also consider two types of contingency modality options: conservative (Type-1) and aggressive (Type-2).
+For Type-1 modality, DC capacity expansion options are 10\%, 20\%, 30\%, or 40\% per stage, while for Type-2 modality, the options are 15\%, 30\%, 45\%, or 60\% per stage.
+We randomly generate a number of instances for each instance configuration and eliminate the ones where the optimal decision policies under transformations \hn\ and \fh\ are identical to make a meaningful comparison between different transformations.
+Overall, we obtain ten random instances for each of the six different instance configurations on two grid sizes.

 The code for the decomposition algorithms was implemented in \texttt{C++} using solver IBM ILOG CPLEX 20.1 with callback functions.
 All experiments were run using a single core/thread and a six-hour time limit.
-The experiments were run in the University of Toronto SciNet server Niagara, using cores with 4GM RAM each\footnote{See \url{https://docs.scinet.utoronto.ca/index.php/Niagara_Quickstart} for further server specifications.}.
+The experiments were run in the University of Toronto SciNet server Niagara, using cores with 16GB RAM each\footnote{See \url{https://docs.scinet.utoronto.ca/index.php/Niagara_Quickstart} for further server specifications.}.
 We will make our code and instances available upon publication.